Genomon-Project/paplot-doc/data_qc.rst

 Here, we add the graph for selecting samples (using the column AverageDepth).
 If you wish to use other columns, it should be registered in the ``[result_format_qc]`` section of the configuration file (as ``col_opt_{name}``).

-A single graph for selecting samples can be included.
+Only one graph for selecting samples can be included.
 Add the ``[qc_chart_brush]`` section to the configuration file and fill the contents within it.

 .. code-block:: cfg